 Participants are also required to complete homework assignments focusing on the various lessons discussed during the course.

 Community Relations Coordinators contact each child six months after the program is completed in order to monitor the child's success and the effectiveness of the program.

 For more information on this program or to make a referral, please call 306-975-2574

 Saskatoon Fire Department hosts exciting public events during the year.
 Badge, Shield and Star Awards Dinner is put on by SFD, Saskatoon Police Services, MD Ambulance and the Saskatoon Rotary Club each spring to promote the work of fire, police and paramedics.

-During the summer, SFD hosts two "Fun Day in the Park" events and has Fire Safety displays at various city events, such as the Saskatoon Praireland Exhibition.
+During the summer, SFD hosts two "Fun Day in the Park" events and has Fire Safety displays at various city events.

-Every fall, SFD host "Open House" events at various Fire Stations throughout the city, during Fire Prevention Week.
+Every October, SFD host "Open House" events at various Fire Stations throughout the city, during Fire Prevention Week.